Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/func/player.rst.txt

 Sprites Manipulation
 --------------------

-The pixel art style Elingling avatar extracted the most significant features from Elina's portrait, the glasses, the hair style and the overall cute looking.
+The pixel art style Elingling avatar extracted the most significant features from Elina's portrait, the glasses, the hairstyle and the overall cute looking.

 .. figure:: ../_static/sprites/player/elingling_elina.png
     :align: center

     Elingling vs Elina

 When switching horizontal movement state, the sprite has to switch to corresponding ones.
 This has been accomplished using the Unity Animator.
-The transition logic between animations is simply actualised by manipulating the :any:`OnBicycle` boolean variable which has been shown in above functions.
+The transition logic between animations is simply actualised by manipulating the :any:`OnBicycle` boolean variable which has been shown in the above functions.

 .. figure:: ../_static/screenshots_unity/animator.png
     :align: center